raftAtGit/Postvayler/README.md

 ```
 As can been seen, if there is no *Postvayler context* around, the object bahaves like the original POJO with an ignorable overhead.

 Constructors of *@Persistent* classes are also instrumented to keep track of of them.
+They are pooled weekly so GC works as expected.

 Well, that's it in a glance :) If interested, have a look at the [Bank sample](Postvayler/samples/raft/postvayler/samples/bank) and the [emulated Bank sample](Postvayler/samples/raft/postvayler/samples/_bank) where the injected bytecode is manually added to demonstrate what is going on.